 The Environmental Argument

-Primary cause of greenhouse effect: carbon dioxide emissions from fossil fuels
+Cause of global warming: greenhouse effect Primary cause of greenhouse effect: carbon dioxide emissions from fossil fuels

 Fossil fuels needed to produce meat-centered diet vs. a meat-free diet: 3 times more